lsst-sqre/sqr-055/index.rst

 Open COmanage work
 ==================

-- The landing pages before and after verifying the user's email address, and when the user tries to restart enrollment without confirming their email or while their petition is awaiting approval, need further customization.
-  The current versions are in the `cilogin/lsst-registry-landing GitHub repository <https://github.com/cilogon/lsst-registry-landing>`__.

 - COmanage can be themed following the instructions at `Theming COmanage Registry <https://spaces.at.internet2.edu/display/COmanage/Theming+COmanage+Registry>`__.
   We haven't yet looked in detail at this, let alone started.